BOOTSTRAPS: An American Fable

 Acrobatic, slapstick and sung, two Americans battle their way across a cardboard landscape in search of The Dream.
 Did we mention they are white, middle class, and kinda unaware?
 Featuring raw, powerhouse performances from Kaitlin June and Raphael Sacks in the roles they were born to play, and directed by Shawn Shafner, award-winning taboo-breaker.
 BOOTSTRAPS challenges audiences to question how we otherize our neighbors, how success is constructed and the role white people can play in perpetuating and dismantling systems of oppression.
 Are you ready to play outside the box?

 Combining Dance Theater and Community Organizing, BOOTSTRAPS catalyzes dialog about how we otherize our neighbors, how success is constructed, and the role white people can play in perpetuating and dismantling systems of oppression.
-The evening flows from performance into participatory workshop, as audience joins the cast, creative team and Anti-Bias Trainer Melissa Shaw in asking, “What do we do now?”
+The evening flows from performance into participatory workshop, as audience joins the cast and creative team in asking, “What do we do now?”

 Click here for some RESOURCES and NEXT STEPS in the Social Justice Activism behind our show.